marco-bertelli/chronos/README.md

 #### "Multiple order-by items are not supported.
 Please specify a single order-by item."

-When running Agenda on Azure cosmosDB, you might run into this issue caused by Agenda's sort query used for finding and locking the next job.
+When running Chronos on Azure cosmosDB, you might run into this issue caused by Chronos's sort query used for finding and locking the next job.
 To fix this, you can pass [custom sort option](#sortquery): `sort: { nextRunAt: 1 }`

 # Performance

 It is recommended to set this index if you use agendash:

 ```
-db.agendaJobs.ensureIndex({
+db.chronosJobs.ensureIndex({
     "nextRunAt" : -1,
     "lastRunAt" : -1,
     "lastFinishedAt" : -1